-As a participant on APMM, you will be expected to take part in a year long training programme with funded travel to attend courses, meetings and mentorship.
-The courses have been designed by our education partners, CMU and MusicAlly and you will be funded to attend a music business conference.
+As a participant on Accelerator, you will take part in a yearlong training programme with funded travel to attend courses, meetings, mentorship and a conference.
 There will be additional, optional seminars provided by MMF associates and you will receive all the benefits of MMF membership.
-You will also be able to benefit from low-cost or free business services from some of our partners listed below.
+You will also be able to benefit from low-cost or free business services from some of our partners.

 SUPPORT To address investment gaps at key phases of managers’ company and industry development cycles.

 SKILLS To develop key skill sets in the management community, through training and mentoring.

 RESILIENCE To springboard self-sustainable businesses that can go on to develop multiple artist careers.

 STAGE 1 – Expression of Interest and Video application Open 14th September – 19th October